Home / Research Activities

 Head: Prevention and Epidemiology Research

-To develop and test new prevention modalities, CAPRISA is undertaking studies to understand the evolving HIV epidemic in South Africa, identify biological, behavioural and sociological risk factors associated with HIV acquisition in young women and unravel the transmission dynamics of HIV within a community setting.
+A major focus of CAPRISA’s research is on new technologies to reduce the risk of HIV infection in young women in Africa.
+To develop and test new prevention modalities, CAPRISA is undertaking studies to understand the evolving HIV epidemic in South Africa, to identify biological, behavioural and sociological risk factors associated with HIV acquisition in young women and to unravel the transmission dynamics of HIV within a community setting.
 This lays the foundation for CAPRISA to conduct trials of new HIV interventions to reduce the risk of HIV infection in young women.

 CAPRISA’s studies of HIV pathogenesis include the elucidation of early viral and immunological events in acute infection as well as host genetic factors associated with HIV transmission, establishment of HIV infection and containment of virus replication in humans.
 This has enabled CAPRISA to study the ontogeny of broadly neutralising antibodies.
-CAPRISA is also involved in HIV vaccine development and clinical trials.
+CAPRISA’s research includes the development and clinical trial testing of HIV vaccines and broadly neutralising antibodies.

 We use cookies to make your experience with us better.
 By continuing to use our website, you are agreeing to our use of cookies.
 To find out more see our privacy policy.